How a CPU Works

 ALU (Arithmetic Logic Unit)

 The ALU is the mathematical heart of the CPU.
 By combining many logic gates, it can perform addition, subtraction, and logical operations.
+First how can we do arithmetic with binary numbers?
+THen how do we combine this into an ALU?

 ALU (Arithmetic Logic Unit)